Mansarovar (Jaipur)

-Mansarovar is a neighborhood in southwest Jaipur, Rajasthan, India.
+Mansarovar is a large residential neighborhood located in the southwestern part of Jaipur, Rajasthan, India., India.
 Until 2010, it was the largest colony in Asia.
-On June 3, 2015, the Jaipur Metro began serving the area.
-A large number of people are looking to buy homes in this colony because it has great access to the rest of the city and is located in close proximity to the RIICO Industrial Area, which is recognized as one of the most important employment centers in the region.
-There are 134,935 people living in Mansarovar.
+On 3 June 2015, the Jaipur Metro began serving the area with the opening of the Pink Line..
+A large number of people are looking to buy homes in this colony because it has great access to the rest of the city and is located in close proximity to the RIICO Industrial Area, which is recognized as one of the most important employment centres in the region.
+134,935 people are living in Mansarovar.
 Nine distinct areas make up Mansarovar.
 The total landmass encompasses around 12.28 square kilometers (4.7 sq mi).

 Police stations

 The following police stations of Jaipur police serve this area: